AnthonyMBonafide/dotfiles/README.md

 The contents of this directory are for setting up common system configurations as well as common tools.
 For example:

-- ZSH
+- Fish Shell
 - Neo Vim
 - Git
+- JuJutsu(JJ)
-- Alacritty
+- Ghostty
-- Zellij
+- Tmux
 - etc

 ## Set up